 Edcon has a unitary board structure comprising 11 directors: three executive directors and eight non-executive directors, four of whom are independent.
 Although half of our non-executive directors are not independent, as recommended by King III, as they represent the majority shareholder, the board is satisfied that the balance of power and objectivity of the board is sufficient.
 In line with best practice, the roles of chairman and chief executive officer are separate.

 The board is responsible for our systems of financial and operational internal control and the executive directors are relied on to ensure that management continues to maintain accounting records and systems of internal control that are appropriate to the achievement of our business strategies.

-The chairman, Dwight M Poler, is not considered independent as he represents the majority shareholder.
+The chairman, Keith Warburton, is not considered independent as he represents the majority shareholder.
 Although the chairman cannot be classified as independent in terms of governance best practice criteria, the board is of the view that the chairman brings valuable expertise, experience and skill to the board.

 The audit and risk committee evaluates any risk deemed necessary for discussion and evaluation by all directors, under board approved written terms of reference.
 The chairman of the audit and risk committee reports on the progress of how key risk issues are being addressed to the board while a risk profile is tabled annually at a board meeting.
 The board supports the following risk management plan structure that management has developed and maintains on an ongoing basis: